Published on: July 18, 2019 by Glenn Max

 For creating the instance it is required to select an AMI or Amazon Machine Image.
 Several such machine images are available for creating an instance, some of these images are free to use while others are not.
 For this instance, we will select RHEL7 as its base image.

 Once the required AMI, for instance, is selected, we will need to specify the instance type.
-Each instance type is optimised for certain use cases and requirements.
-Select the required type from the available list of options ranging from basic instances like t1.nano to specialised instances like storage optimised, accelerated computing, etc. For this instance, we will select the type “t2.micro” which offers 1GB RAM and a single core CPU.
+Each instance type is optimized for certain use cases and requirements.
+Select the required type from the available list of options ranging from basic instances like t1.nano to specialized instances like storage optimized, accelerated computing, etc. For this instance, we will select the type “t2.micro” which offers 1GB RAM and a single-core CPU.
 Once the instance type is selected, the next step is to configure the instance details.

 In the “Add Storage” page, we can specify the amount of storage allocated to this instance, select the type of volume and also provide the option to add a new volume to the instance in this interface itself.
 We will allocate 20 GB of space to this instance while sticking to the default values.
 After doing this select “Add Tags” from the extreme bottom right of the page to go to the next page.

-Security group needs to be defined for the instance.
+The security group needs to be defined for the instance.
 A security group is a set of firewall rules that control the traffic for your instance.
 Here we can create a new security group for the instance or add the instance to the existing security group.
-We can also customise the security policy for each services running in the instance.
-For example, security group can be created in a way that the connection to HTTP service is open to any IP, while SSH is restricted to your IP or certain IP and connections to MySQL is not allowed from any IP.
+We can also customize the security policy for each service running in the instance.
+For example, a security group can be created in a way that the connection to HTTP service is open to any IP, while SSH is restricted to your IP or certain IP and connections to MySQL are not allowed from any IP.

 Once the pem file is downloaded to the server, select “Launch Instances”.